-A few weeks ago, in another discussion with another group of people, Mets Kramer and Stephanie Smith the same point came up from a different direction.
-When the customers come to your website what are they doing?
-We changed our website to ask a question on the landing page.
-Right in the middle of the page and it zooms towards you and away from you so you can hardly miss it.
-We ask “Need Help Finding Something?
+A few weeks ago, in another discussion with Mets Kramer and Stephanie Smith, the same point came up from a different direction.
+When the customers come to your website, what are they doing?
+At Learning Without Scars, we changed our website to ask a question on the landing page — right in the middle of the page, and it zooms toward you and away from you so you can hardly miss it.
+We ask, “Need Help Finding Something?
 Click Here.”
 And you are taken to a series of choices available to the visitor from the website.

-It has become rather commonplace now for people to explore the answers to these three questions.
-The magic is that the WHY is not for the money.
+It has become commonplace now for people to explore the answers to these three questions.
+The magic is that the why is not for the money.
 It is for some deeper meaning.
 It goes to the heart of who you are and what you believe.
 If you haven’t already watched the TED talk, I strongly urge you to take the time and do it.

-That talk touches the same point as the “Just Say YES” message here.
+That talk touches the same point as the “Just Say Yes” message here.
 The customer is looking for help.
 For something.
-Whatever it is just say YES.
-I used to respond to customers when they called me and said they had a problem “No Sir, you don’t have a problem, I do.”
-It caused a few pauses I know but the customer “Got It” I was taking on their problem I was going to find an answer.
+Whatever it is, just say Yes.
+I used to respond to customers when they called me and said they had a problem “No, Sir, you don’t have a problem, I do.”
+It caused a few pauses I know, but the customer got it.
+I was taking on their problem — I was going to find an answer.
 I was going to solve it for them.
-I say YES.
+I say Yes.
 What do you do?